awslabs/aws-sdk-swift/reference/0.x/AWSCloudControl/CloudControlClient.md

 ### `getResource(input:completion:)`

 Returns information about the current state of the specified resource.
-For details, see
-<a href="https:​//docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-read.html">Reading a resource's current state.
+For details, see [Reading a resource's current state](https://docs.aws.amazon.com/cloudcontrolapi/latest/userguide/resource-operations-read.html).
 You can use this action to return information about an existing resource in your account and Amazon Web Services Region, whether or not those resources were provisioned using Cloud Control API.

 ``` swift
 public func getResource(input: GetResourceInput, completion: @escaping (ClientRuntime.SdkResult<GetResourceOutputResponse, GetResourceOutputError>) -> Void)